HSRNetwork/kanban-board/README.md

 DELETE for two resources - kanban & task.

-Full list of available REST endpoints could be found in Swagger UI, which could be called using link: **http://localhost:8080/api/swagger-ui.html**
+Full list of available REST endpoints could be found in Swagger UI, which could be called using link (only if the backend port is exposed): **http://localhost:XXXX/api/swagger-ui.html**

 ![swagger-ui](https://github.com/wkrzywiec/kanban-board/blob/master/assets/swagger.png)